sensu/sensu-docs/content/sensu-go/5.19/reference/backend.md

 This will cause sensu-backend (and sensu-agent, if translated for the Sensu agent) to no longer write to the log file, even if logrotate recreates the log file.

 {{% notice note %}}
 **NOTE**: Event logs do not include log messages produced by sensu-backend service.
-If you wish to write Sensu service logs to flat files on disk, read [Log Sensu services with systemd][28] to learn how.
+To write Sensu service logs to flat files on disk, read [Log Sensu services with systemd][28].
 {{% /notice %}}

 #### Log rotation for sysvinit